BlistBotList/blist.py/README.md

 ### `blist.WebhookServer(blist, port=8000)`

-*This method has been disabled ufn*
+*This method has been disabled until further notice.*

 Server for receiving upvote events and dispatching them.